Manchahat/MvcCouche/MvcCouche/README.txt

 Updated the about us page for adding more details

 added 4 new values from the website to all 10 values in it

+7:22
+working on the style today
+added colors to the about us page